Data sovereignty for climate markets.

 control > OPINIONS

 There is no point in talking about data sovereignty and data rights unless agreements can be enforced under appropriate legal systems or by properly storing, attributing, and controlling access to data.
+Permissions that are too general, or too early, are also dangerous.
 Sometimes, air-gapping (not recording data at all) is the best practice given the current risks to communities of improperly controlled data accessed by AI.
 Control first, then negotiation.

 Verticals